 Calexico were another of the bands that I discovered thanks to the Radio 3 show Mixing It.

 Calexico hail from Tucson, Arizona, and play what the late lamented Charlie Gillett used to describe as Desert Blues.
 Their music is intensely atmospheric, full of haunting pedal steel guitars and exhuberant mariachi trumpets.

 The first album of theirs that I heard was Feast of Wire which is an absolute gem.
 A couple of months after I got the album, Calexico played at the Academy in Bristol and I went along.
 Live, they completely blew me away - it was one of the best gigs I have ever been to.
 The voice and guitar of Joey Burns and the superb drumming of John Convertino work even better live than they do on their recordings, and the rest of the band were all multi-instrumentalists, swapping between keyboards, bass and brass as the music changed from song to song.
 It was wonderful stuff, and the crowd knew it - they went ballistic.
 I can't remember any other gig I've been to where the band ended up playing five encores!

-So far I've bought ten of Calexico's albums, which gives you an idea of how much I like their music.
+My collection of Calexico's albums is now well into double figures, which should give you an idea of how much I like their music.
 I also recommend getting hold of a copy of the In The Reins ep that they did with the band Iron and Wine (and I saw both bands together at the Academy on a subsequent tour.)

 More information on the band is available at their website: http://www.casadecalexico.com